-Wild Beebalm will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
+Spotted Beebalm will grow to be about 24 inches tall at maturity extending to 3 feet tall with the flowers, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
-It is not particular as to soil type or pH.
+It is not particular as to soil pH, but grows best in sandy soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is native to parts of North America.
-It can be propagated by division.